kwikius/pqs/README.md

 I decided to go back to the source and see how my old friend [PQS](https://github.com/kwikius/pqs/wiki) might look in C++23.

 So far it is a fun journey :-)

+#### Requirements

+Linux .
+Requires gcc-9 to be installed and visible

+#### Installation

+All that is required is to [download the zip file](https://github.com/kwikius/pqs/archive/master.zip) , unzip it, head to the pqs-master directory and type `run_test.sh` .
+The examples and test should then run

 Please See [the PQS Wiki](https://github.com/kwikius/pqs/wiki) for detailed documentation.